(This piece also appears on The Mighty.)

 I’m reading Northanger Abbey.
 It is a spoof of gothic novels of Jane Austen’s time, so I suspect I’m missing a lot of the humor.
 To understand it better, I’ve downloaded — free — some of the novels read by Northanger Abbey’s heroine, Catherine Morland.
 On that magical day when I’ll have time to read all the books I intend to read in this lifetime, I’ll be checking out The Mysteries of Udolpho and the works of Maria Edgeworth and Frances Burney.

-I may be missing some humorous references, but I can appreciate as always Jane’s usual sardonic wit.
+I may be missing some humorous references, but I can appreciate as always Jane’s trademark sardonic wit.
 As her heroine walks the hills about Bath with her new friends “She was heartily ashamed of her ignorance — a misplaced shame.”
 This leads Jane to observe generally:

 Where people wish to attach, they should always be ignorant.
 To come with a well-informed mind, is to come with an inability of administering to the vanity of others, which a sensible person would always wish to avoid.
 A woman, especially, if she have the misfortune of knowing anything, should conceal it as well as she can.